Sky Kids (New Zealand TV channel)

-Sky Kids is an upcoming television channel in New Zealand available on Sky, set to launch on 2 December 2025.
+Sky Kids is a television channel in New Zealand available on Sky, launched on 2 December 2025.

-The channel's programmes are mostly sourced from US cable networks Nickelodeon and Nick Jr. and serves as a replacement to both channels, which are set to be removed per the end of its contract with Paramount.
-The channel will be available on channel 101.
+Sky Kids's programmes are mostly sourced from US cable networks Nickelodeon and Nick Jr. and serves as a replacement to both channels, which were removed per the end of its contract with Paramount, its programming is complemented by acquisitions.
+The channel is available on channel 101.

 History

 Background

 Nickelodeon as a channel had been present in New Zealand since 2000, when it launched as a basic channel on its digital service.
-This later led to the creation of a dedicated local feed in 2006.
+This later led to the creation of a dedicated local feed on 1 August 2006.
 This feed closed on 1 December 2010, as part of the announcement of the closure of the offices in Auckland and the move of its staff to Sydney, whereafter Sky replaced it with the Australian feed.
 In tandem with this decision, Sky added Nick Jr. to its offer.

 In July 2025, Sky announced the removal of the Paramount networks from its offer after refusing to sign a new contract, putting the Nickelodeon channels off the service later in the year.